 Tensions now have spread to the automotive sector: The U.S. is seeking international rulings against Chinese subsidies for its auto and auto-parts exports and against Chinese duties on U.S. autos.
 Romney says he'll get tougher on China's trade violations.
 Obama has taken a variety of trade actions against China, but on the currency issue, he has opted to wait for economic forces to encourage Beijing to raise values.

 Cheap Chinese goods have benefited American consumers and restrained inflation.
 But those imports have hurt American manufacturers.
 And many U.S. companies outsource production to China.
 One study estimated that between 2001 and 2010, 2.8 million U.S. jobs were lost or displaced to China.

 The job market is brutal and the economy weak.
-Nearly 13 million Americans can't find work; the unemployment rate has been over 8 percent for more than 40 months.
+More than 12 million Americans can't find work; the unemployment rate fell in September but is still at a recession-level 7.8 percent.
+It had been more than 8 percent for 43 straight months.
 A divided Washington has done little to ease the misery.

 Education ranks second only to the economy in issues important to Americans.
 Yet the U.S. lags globally in educating its children.
 And higher education costs are leaving students saddled with debt or unable to afford college at all.

 State budget cuts have meant teacher layoffs and larger class sizes.
 Colleges have had to make do with less.
 It all trickles down to the kids in the classroom.

 Although Washington contributes a small fraction of education money, it influences teacher quality, accessibility and more.
 For example, to be freed from provisions of the No Child Left Behind law, states had to develop federally approved reforms.